laradock/laradock/DOCUMENTATION/content/documentation/index.md

 <br>
 <a name="Install-YAML"></a>
-## Install YAML PHP extension in the php-fpm container
+## Install YAML extension in php-fpm

 YAML PHP extension allows you to easily parse and create YAML structured data.
 I like YAML because it's well readable for humans.
 See http://php.net/manual/en/ref.yaml.php and http://yaml.org/ for more info.

 1 - Open the `.env` file